-If you are initiating your TerraFlex workflows from either of the add-ins for ArcGIS Desktop, a similar set of configuration options and validation behavior exists to ensure the optimal configuration of datum transformations for real-time correction sources.
+If you are initiating your TerraFlex workflows from the Terra Office add-in for ArcGIS Desktop, a similar set of configuration options and validation behavior exists to ensure the optimal configuration of datum transformations for real-time correction sources.

 Challenge: My field-collected data looks correct by itself, but is nowhere near to my source of truth.
 They barely show up on the same map!

 As the first step of the workspace creation wizard, the Map Viewer asks for the location where you intend to collect data and presents a list of coordinate systems that are valid for that area.
 This includes the system, zone, datum, geoid, and units.
 This prevents the selection of an incorrect coordinate system (or any of the components) from the very beginning.
 This also ensures predictability when the data is taken out of the Map Viewer and into your GIS system-of-record.